cshevick/Finance_Manager_App/README.md

 # Python Financial Manager Application

-A basic financial manager application that helps users manage their financial data, monitor stock prices, and analyze financial trends.
-This application leverages the Alpha Vantage API for real-time stock data and utilizes PySimpleGUI for an intuitive user interface.
-A PostgreSQL database managed through PG Admin 4 ensures secure user authentication and personalized data storage.
+A financial management application designed to help users track and analyze their financial data with real-time stock monitoring and trend analysis using the Alpha Vantage API.
+It features an intuitive PySimpleGUI interface, secure PostgreSQL database for personalized data storage, and tools like an income statement generator and bill management system for comprehensive financial planning.

-## Table of Contents
+## Installation
+  1. Clone the repository in IDE of choice using: https://github.com/cshevick/Finance_Manager_App.git
+  2. Install the required dependencies: pip install pandas alpha_vantage PySimpleGUI psycopg2-binary

 - [Overview](#overview)
 - [Features](#features)